Koushiktsk/chillz/README.md

 # Issue
 Didn't Provide Images, Hence I Used Screenshots with low Quality and Random Size which made my Ice Cream Icons at the bottom not up to the mark, tried my best to make better but didn't achive perfect Icon.
-Remaining all the React Functional-Components, Hooks and Routing established perfectliy
+Remaining all the React Functional-Components, Hooks and Routing established perfectliy.

+# Deployment
+Deployed the app on Vercel.